utkarshpandey01/Hospital-Management-System/README.md

 Each management component is built using dedicated Python modules.
 Currently, data persistence (the database) is handled entirely using Python dictionaries and lists.

 ✨ Core Functionalities (Patient & Doctor Modules)
-The Patient Management and Doctor Management modules support standard CRUD (Create, Read, Update, Delete) operations, allowing users to:
+The Patient Management and Doctor Management modules support standard (Create, Read, Update, Delete) operations, allowing users to:

 1. Add a new patient or doctor record.
 2. View All patients or doctors currently in the system.